-I have made this KS3 op art project for our Year 7 students to work on during lockdown, but it could easily be used for Year 8 or Year 9 (or maybe even art cover lessons?).
+I have made this home learning KS3 Op Art project for our Year 7 students to work on during lockdown, but it could easily be used for Year 8 or Year 9 (or maybe even art cover lessons?).
 I have been teaching these Op Art lessons online via Google Classroom.

 I have designed this Op Art scheme of learning with the aim of students being able to get involved at home without needing a lot of equipment.
 So I have purposefully not used fineliners or shading pencils, but you could easily include these options as ‘add-ons’ if you want.

 This home learning / lockdown op art project is split up into four different ‘lessons’, each with a short starting activity, a bit of information and a main task.
 I will be teaching this online so I needed to design it so I could talk over the presentation and allow students to pause / use the chat function during the lesson (I use Loom to record lessons).

 The first lesson introduces the basics of Op Art and asks students to respond by choosing an artist to research.
 I have included 3 artists but they can always go away and find their own.
 I have also included a video about Victor Vasarely (I wanted to discuss scale with my students).